ArtsyMedia/Games/README.md

 # artsymedia.github.io

-I uploaded a bunch of games because coolmath is boring now
+I'm hosting a bunch of games because coolmath is boring now

 <a href="artsymedia.github.io">click here to go to website</a>